nevar-bot/nevar-old/README.md

 [![Stars][stars-shield]][stars-url]

 ## 🚀 Nevar
-Nevar is a simple, lightweight, and fast discord bot built with discord.js
+Nevar is a simple, lightweight, and fast discord bot built with discord.js and node.js

 [![Banner][banner-url]][website-url]